About 37 Days at Sea: Aboard the M.S. St. Louis, 1939

 Twelve-year-old Sora and her family live under an iron set of rules: No travel without a permit.
 No criticism of the government.
 No absences from Communist meetings.
 Wear red.
 Hang pictures of the Great Leader.
 Don’t trust your neighbors.
 Don’t speak your mind.
 You are being watched.

 But war is coming, war between North and South Korea, between the Soviets and the Americans.
-War causes chaos–and war is the perfect time to escape. … Continue reading →
+War causes chaos–and war is the … Continue reading →

 World War II is drawing to a close in East Prussia and thousands of refugees are on a desperate trek toward freedom, many with something to hide.
-Among them are Joana, Emilia, and Florian, whose paths converge en route to the ship that promises salvation, the Wilhelm Gustloff. … Continue reading →
+Among them are Joana, Emilia, and Florian, whose paths converge en route to … Continue reading →

 About Song of Blood and Stone Orphaned and alone, Jasminda lives in a land where cold whispers of invasion and war linger on the wind.
 Jasminda herself is an outcast in her homeland of Elsira, where her gift of Earthsong is feared.
 When ruthless soldiers seek refuge in her isolated cabin, they bring with them a captive–an injured spy who threatens to steal her heart.

-About Hedy’s Journey It is 1941.
+It is 1941.
 Hedy and her family are Jewish, and the Nazi party is rising.
 Hedy’s family is no longer safe in their home in Hungary.
 They decide to flee to America, but because of their circumstances, sixteen-year-old Hedy must make her way through Europe alone.
 Will luck be with her?
 Will she be brave?
-Join Hedy on her journey-where she encounters good fortune and misfortune, a kind helper and cruel soldiers, a reunion and a tragedy-and discover how Hedy is both lucky and brave. … Continue reading →
+Join Hedy on her journey-where she encounters good fortune and misfortune, a kind … Continue reading →